Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

 Sponsored Transactions Frontend and Backend
 ===========================================

-The goal of this part of the tutorial is to set up the frontend and the backend locally and to understand the three flows that the dApp provides.
+The goal of this part of the tutorial is to set up the frontend and the backend locally and to understand the two flows that the dApp provides.

 You can explore the `hosted sponsored transaction service <https://sponsored.testnet.concordium.com>`_.
 The sponsored transaction service consists of a frontend and a backend.
 You can start your own service by